krnayak2601/Observability/README.md

 This course gives a clear picture for beginners on Promethues

-I created an EC2 instance from AWS for my handson session

-Additonal configurations to-do if you like to have handson session on an EC2
+I created an EC2 instance from AWS for my handson session Additonal configurations to-do if you like to have handson session on an EC2
-1. Create inbound rules in security group of EC2 to access all the UI - Promethues, PythonApp for Gauge,Counter etc metrics, Node Exporter
+1. Create inbound rules in security group of EC2 to access all the UI - Promethues, PythonApp for Gauge,Counter etc metrictypes, Node Exporter

+Folder :
+1. Node Exporter conatins exporter for linux machine
+2. prom_python_app contains a simple python application and sample to instrument it to get each metric

 Summary Metric: